victorozoh/waffle_slam/README.md

 ## Overview
-The goal of this project is to implement SLAM and utilize the Turtlebot3 Waffle Pi robot to navigate.
+The goal of this project is to implement SLAM on the Turtlebot3 Waffle Pi in Gazebo.
-SLAM is a fundamental aspect of autonomy in robotics.
-Just like we cannot have a postal system without zip codes or computer network without some Internet Protocol addressing, we cannot have autonomous robots without SLAM.
 The two key questions that inspired the development of SLAM are:
 - Where is the robot in the world?
 - Where are the stationary/moving items in the world?

-The answers to the questions above are the components of the robot's state.
-We wish to know this state at all times in order to accomplish tasks like Planning and Navigation.
-By definition, the state of a robot is the collection of all aspects of the robot and environment that impact the future.
-Due to uncertainty in the dynamics and interaction of a robot and it's environment, the state of a robot is represented with a probability density function(pdf).
-The challenge is then to model the propagation of the this pdf as the robot moves and interacts with it's environment.
-The proper representation and modeling of the dynamics of the pdf has been solved in a probabilistic framework using the Bayes Filter.
+The SLAM problem has been solved in a probabilistic framework using the Bayes Filter.
-The Kalman, Extended Kalman Filter and Particle Filters are all unique implementations of the Bayes Filter.

-There are a few sub tasks for the robot to perform.
-They include:

-- Perform SLAM(Simultaneous Localization and Mapping) or use a known map and implement localization
-- Navigation to location where objects are placed
+I focus on implementing the Extended Kalman Filter(EKF) to perform the following:
-- Obstacle avoidance
+- Localisation only
+- Localization and Mapping with unknown correspondences.
+I implement the Maximum Likelihood estimator to determine correspondences.

 ## Basic goals
-- Implement SLAM.
-Compare Particle Filter with EKF(Extended Kalman Filter)
+- Implement SLAM using the EKF(Extended Kalman Filter)

 ## Stretch goals
 - Implement exploration algorithm to be used for mapping.